History of Spain: Visigothic rule

-The proximity of the Visigothic kingdoms to the Mediterranean and the continuity of western Mediterranean trade, though in reduced quantity, supported Visigothic culture.
+The proximity of the Visigothic kingdoms to the Mediterranean and the continuity (though reduced) of western Mediterranean trade supported Visigothic culture.
 The Visigothic ruling class looked to Constantinople for style and technology.

-Spanish Catholic religion also coalesced during this time.
+Spanish Catholicism also coalesced during this time.
 The period of rule by the Visigothic Kingdom saw the spread of Arianism briefly in Hispania.
 The Councils of Toledo debated creed and liturgy in orthodox Catholicism, and the Council of Lerida in 546 constrained the clergy and extended the power of law over them with the approval of the Pope.
-In 587, the Visigothic king at Toledo, Reccared, converted to Catholicism and launched a movement in Hispania to unify the various religious doctrines that existed in the land.
-This put an end to dissension on the question of Arianism.
+In 587, the Visigothic king at Toledo, Reccared, converted to Catholicism and launched a movement to unify the various religious doctrines in Hispania.

-The Visigoths inherited from Late Antiquity a sort of prefeudal system in Hispania, based in the south on the Roman villa system and in the north drawing on their vassals to supply troops in exchange for protection.
-The bulk of the Visigothic army was composed of slaves, raised from the countryside.
+The Visigoths inherited from Late Antiquity a prefeudal system in Hispania, based in the south on the Roman villa system and in the north drawing on their vassals to supply troops in exchange for protection.
+The bulk of the Visigothic army was composed of slaves.
 The loose council of nobles that advised Hispania's Visigothic kings and legitimized their rule was responsible for raising the army, and only upon its consent was the king able to summon soldiers.

 The economy of the Visigothic kingdom depended primarily on agriculture and animal husbandry; there is little evidence of Visigothic commerce and industry.

-The native Hispani maintained the cultural and economic life of Hispania, such as it was, and they were responsible for the relatively prosperous times in the 6th and 7th centuries.
-Administrative affairs in society were still based on Roman law, and only gradually did Visigothic customs and Roman common law merge.
+The native Hispani maintained the cultural and economic life of Hispania and were responsible for the relative prosperity of the 6th and 7th centuries.
+Administration was still based on Roman law, and only gradually did Visigothic customs and Roman common law merge.